 When it comes to sales automation, there’s no room for error, and clearly defined processes are a must.
 However, CRM systems, marketing automation, task management, reporting tools, etc., are tricky to work smoothly together.
 Sometimes, even native integrations aren’t the answer.
 Sales teams could spend more than 60% of their time on different management tasks instead of selling itself.

 The right way to orchestrate the various services and improve sales performance is to eliminate the unnecessary hassle and gain the correct integration.
 This guide is an example of how to integrate two services Asana to Salesforce, successfully.

-Let’s see how Salesforce and Asana integration can boost team collaboration by applying either native integration or integration using a third service, which provides a more advanced solution for high-quality work.
+Let’s see how Salesforce and Asana integration can boost team collaboration by applying either native integration or integration using a third-party service, which provides a more advanced solution for high-quality work.

 Table of contents